Who is likely to need a full plan review?

 - There is a significant change in your personal circumstances and/or living arrangements

-- Young children with changing goals and developmental needs whose support needs have changed
+- Children younger than 7 with changing goals and developmental needs whose support needs have changed

 Who is likely to be able to continue with the same supports in a new plan?